 What kind of custody options do unmarried fathers and mothers have?

-Parents need to have a comprehensive court order that addresses all the issues within a custody arrangement.
+Unmarried couples with a child splitting up in Texas need to have a comprehensive court order that addresses all the issues within a custody arrangement.

 Conservatorship is the legal term for parents.
 This designation also establishes who will designate the residence of the child.
 There are joint managing conservators, sole managing conservators, and possessory conservators in Texas.